bottlesdevs/programs/Reviews/medal.md

 **Is it usable?**
 Grade: Gold
-Additional notes: The recorder doesn't work, but importing/uploading/sharing will still work
+Additional notes: The recorder and editor don't work, but importing/uploading/sharing will still work

 **Final grade? (the lower evaluation from previous questions)**
 Grade: Gold
 Additional notes: The app overall works perfectly fine and you can use it as a gaming clip sharing client

 **Additional notes**
-As mentioned above, the recorder will not work.
+As mentioned above, the recorder and editor will not work.
 You're still able to import/upload/share content, though.